The Gaussian Double-Bubble and Multi-Bubble Conjectures: Introduction

-The main challenge in establishing Theorem \ref{thm:intro-stable} is to show that all of the interfaces of a stable regular cluster must be flat.
+That stability forces the effective dimension to be at most $q-1$ is elementary (see Lemma \ref{lem:MKernelAndDef}).
+The main challenge in establishing Theorem \ref{thm:intro-stable} is to show that the interfaces must be flat.
 To this end, we assume in the contrapositive that the curvature is non-zero at some point, and produce a vector-field $X$ which violates stability, i.e. decreases area in second-order while maintaining the volume constraint.
 As a first step, we take a linear combination $X = \sum_{i=1}^q a_i X_i$ of our inward fields, and show that there is some linear combination so that the contribution of the curvature terms in formula (\ref{eq:intro-formula}) for the second variation is strictly negative; the other terms work in our favor.
 The problem is to ensure that the volume constraint is preserved to first order: $\delta_X V = 0$.
-When the cluster is full-dimensional (or just effectively $(q-1)$-dimensional), then the map $\R^n \ni w \mapsto \delta_w V \in E^{(q-1)}$ is surjective (where we think of $w$ as a constant vector-field on $\R^n$), and we can make sure that $\delta_X V = 0$ by modifying $X$ by an appropriate $w \in \R^n$.
+When the cluster is full-dimensional (or just of maximal effective dimension $q-1$), then the map $\R^n \ni w \mapsto \delta_w V \in E^{(q-1)}$ is surjective (where we think of $w$ as a constant vector-field on $\R^n$), and we can make sure that $\delta_X V = 0$ by modifying $X$ by an appropriate $w \in \R^n$.
 However, as already explained, we do not a-priori know that a minimizing cluster will be effectively $(q-1)$-dimensional, and moreover, a general stable cluster may very well be effectively $k$-dimensional with $k < q-1$.
-To handle the case that the cluster $\Omega$ is dimension-deficient, we write $\Omega$ as $\tilde \Omega \times \R$, and perform the above construction of $\tilde X$ for $\tilde \Omega$ in $\R^{n-1}$; we then define $X$ to be the product of $\tilde X$ and a linear function on the one-dimensional fiber, yielding a flow $F_t$ which skews the cluster out of its product state.
+To handle the case that the cluster $\Omega$ is dimension-deficient, we write $\Omega$ as $\tilde \Omega \times \R$, and perform the above construction of $\tilde X$ for $\tilde \Omega$ in $\R^{n-1}$; we then define $X$ to be the product of $\tilde X$ and a linear function on the one-dimensional fiber, yielding a flow $F_t$ which \emph{skews} the cluster out of its product state.
 By oddness of the linear function, we are ensured that $\delta_X V = 0$, and it turns out that, by the Poincar\'e inequality for the one-dimensional Gaussian measure (which is saturated by linear functions), we have just enough room to still get a negative overall second variation.
 This yields a contradiction to stability, and shows that a stable regular cluster must be flat.

 Stability similarly implies connectedness of the cells; convexity follows since the flat interfaces meet on their codimension-1 boundary at $120^{\circ}$ angles while their lower-dimensional boundary satisfies $\H^{n-2}(\Sigma^3 \cup \Sigma^4) = 0$.